kp101/Wellness-Monitor/RaspberryPi/proximity/README.md

 # RASPBERRY PI ZERO 2W + MMWAVE

-This is a implementation of a c program to movements with an enclosed space and report it an external mqtt broker.
+This is a implementation of a c program to detect movements within a room or hallway and report it an external mqtt broker.

 ![HMMD_mmWave](https://www.waveshare.com/w/upload/5/5b/HMMD_mmWave_Sensor02.jpg)